Llenar70/allye-doc/Propensity Score Matching.md

 ### Additional Notes

-* **IPW trimming**: When Inverse Propensity Weighting (IPW) is enabled, extreme propensity scores are trimmed at the 1 % and 99 % percentiles before computing weights to improve stability.
+* **IPW trimming**: When Inverse Propensity Weighting (IPW) is enabled, extreme propensity scores are trimmed at the configured lower/upper percentiles (default 1% and 99%) before computing weights to improve stability.
+* **Outputs with IPW**: When IPW is enabled, the Propensity Scores output includes an `IPW` column, and the Matched Data output appends `Propensity Score` and `IPW` as meta columns (IPW will be empty if not computed).
 * **Pre-matching trimming**: Optional pre-matching trimming (Percentile/Overlap/Fixed bounds) can be applied to mitigate positivity violations and improve match quality.
 When enabled, all diagnostics and SMDs refer to the trimmed dataset.
 * **No-regularisation mode**: Selecting *None* for regularisation uses a logistic model with an extremely large `C` (≈ 1 e12) under L2 penalty to emulate an unregularised fit because recent scikit-learn versions deprecate the explicit `penalty='none'`, ensuring consistent behaviour.
 * **Large dataset sampling**: When the input table exceeds **300 000 rows**, the widget automatically draws a random sample of 300 000 rows before running the PSM pipeline to keep computation responsive.
 A status-bar warning indicates that sampling was applied and all reported statistics are approximate.